AliExpress Supplier Risk: How to Verify Reliable Sellers in 2026

 Risk Score (0-100)

 A single number that aggregates all risk factors into an overall severity level.
-The score maps to a visual gauge so you can see at a glance whether a supplier falls into safe, moderate, or dangerous territory.
+The score maps to a visual gauge so you can see at a glance whether a supplier falls into safe, moderate, or high-risk territory.
 A score below 30 is generally low risk.
 Between 30-60 signals caution.
 Above 60 means serious red flags are present.

 Risk Flags with Severity Levels